Inventory Management Software for Retail Stores: Features, Pricing, and How to Choose

 Common Retail Inventory Challenges & Solutions

-Manual errors → Barcode scanning
+Manual data entry errors Barcode scanning at every touch point

-Disconnected POS systems → Unified retail platform
+Disconnected POS systems Unified retail platform with native POS integration

 Retail Inventory KPIs You Should Track

-• Days inventory outstanding (DIO)
+• Days inventory outstanding (DIO): days of inventory on hand

 Multi-Store & Omnichannel Inventory Management